vsg-dev/vsgTutorial/1_SettingTheScene/Vulkan.md

 * Vulkan layers that can be enabled at runtime:
     * Validation layers
     * API output layers
-    * Best practise guides
+    * Best practice guides

 ### Cons:

 * Low level, responsibility for many tasks moves from driver into application scope.
-Developers must explicitly configure settings, allocate and manage memory, manage transfering of data to/from GPU and dispatching and synchronizing CPU and GPU operations.
+Developers must explicitly configure settings, allocate and manage memory, manage transferring of data to/from GPU and dispatching and synchronizing CPU and GPU operations.

 * Requires more knowledge and code to implement even simple features - 1500 lines of code to just render a textured triangle!